So you’ve already contributed to your SRS account with the intention to reduce taxes, but you realise doing so only solves half of the problem.

 7) Other Additional Benefits

-First is that if a severe disability happens during the income payout period, you’re entitled to receive an additional payout.
+For example, if a severe disability happens during the income payout period, you’re entitled to receive additional payouts.

-The 2 Main Disadvantages of Plans Purchased with SRS
+The 2 Main Disadvantages of Plans Purchased With SRS Monies

 1) Opportunity Costs

-First off, if your risk tolerance is low, you’re wouldn’t be comfortable with volatile investments.
+First off, if your risk tolerance is low, you wouldn’t be comfortable with volatile investments in the first place.

-But in return, if you maintain for the whole period, then you’re entitled for the benefits outlined in the plan.
+But in return, if you’ve held it for the entire period, you’re entitled to receive the guaranteed and non-guaranteed benefits.